 Unlimited broadband allows you to spend as much time on the internet as you want, without that usage being curbed by an ISP in accordance with its fair usage policy.
 However, not all broadband offers and consumer packages are truly unlimited…

 Unlimited: Most suppliers advertise unlimited data allowances to give you more freedom to watch films online, or download large files.
-However data limits or broadband speeds could still be capped if excessive data usage is affecting the browsing experience of other people on your network.
+Data limits or broadband speeds could still be capped if excessive data usage is affecting the browsing experience of other people on your network.

 Truly unlimited: A truly unlimited service delivers unlimited data usage without any caps or restrictions.
 This makes it a strong option for heavy internet users, and people who regularly upload and download large volumes of data.